How to Stop Topping the Golf Ball: 15 Easy Ways

 At first, do this drill without hitting a ball.

-Make sure and do this drill with all of your clubs.
+Make sure to do this drill with all of your clubs.
+You might also need some essential golf accessories to pull this off.

 3. Maintain your spine angle